 We started Made with Code because even though increasingly more aspects in our lives are powered by technology, women aren’t represented in the companies, labs, research, creative arts, design, organizations, and boardrooms that make technology happen.

-Computer Science can make the world more beautiful, more usable, more safe, more kind, more innovative, more healthy, and more funny, but we need to help more girls find relevant ways to interact with it.
-Along with our coalition of supporters, we’re making it our mission to creatively engage girls with code.
+Computer Science can make the world more beautiful, more usable, more safe, more kind, more innovative, more healthy, and more funny, but we need to help more teen girls find relevant ways to interact with it.
+Along with our coalition of supporters, we’re making it our mission to creatively engage teen girls with code.
 And you can too!

 Projects are designed to be easy on-ramps to coding while creating something cool that you can use, share, and show off.
 Projects are designed to be creative, fun, and immediately rewarding.
 These are early building blocks that can start to prepare you for future code learning.